-> I can assure you that no matter what you’re dealing with, you can confidently bring this into our therapeutic space.
+No matter what you’re dealing with, you can confidently bring your experience into our therapeutic space.
 I offer a non-judgemental and inclusive approach and I can cope with whatever you throw at me, including:

-> - Verbal abuse and coercive control
+- Verbal abuse and coercive control

 - Relationships with a significant age difference